-Cost Category Description Eligible Costs include Refrigerators, freezers, and refrigeration systems but are not limited to: Transportation such as refrigerated trucks Storage and collection infrastructure such as food crates or bins Food preparation and cooking items such as ovens, ranges, etc. Salaries Software costs (food waste online exchange and source reduction platforms) Ineligible Costs Food waste dehydrators and liquefiers Purchase or lease of land or buildings Purchase of feedstock (food)
+- Refrigerators, freezers, refrigeration systems, and transportation (i.e., refrigerated trucks) - Storage and collection infrastructure such as food crates or bins - Food preparation and cooking items such as ovens, ranges, etc. - Salaries - Software costs (food waste online exchange and source reduction platforms) - All costs associated with implementation of the Project, with the exception of those listed below.